johnnewcombe/econet-simple-server/README.md

 	//     *SAVE MYDATA 3000 3500
 	//     *SAVE BASIC C000+1000 C2B2      // adds execution address OF C2B2
 	//     *SAVE PROG 3000 3500 5050 5000  // adds execution address and load address

 Also need to determine if the following command is valid

 	//     *SAVE PROG 3000+500 5050 5000  // i.e. adds execution address and load address with '+' syntax

 Need a go routine that shuts down inactive sessions etc.

-Questions

-What are the 5 bytes at the end of each CLI command when using a System3???
-These don't appear when using a BBC.
-I think these are simply bytes from the buffer that are not needed.

 ## Password File